• Skip to primary navigation

 Summary

-June 19, 2024, the Congress of the Republic of Colombia received this bill seeking to recognize the Caquetá River, its basin, and tributaries as an entity subject to rights to ensure its protection, conservation, maintenance, and restoration.
-The bill was originally submitted in the Chamber of Representatives on July 26th, 2023 (as Ley No. 034 de 2023), and was re-submitted (as Ley No. 243 de 2024) in the Senate in 2024.
+On 19 June 2024, the Congress of the Republic of Colombia received a bill to recognize the Caquetá River, its basin, and tributaries as an entity subject to rights to ensure its protection, conservation, maintenance, and restoration.
+The bill was originally submitted in the Chamber of Representatives in July 2023 (as Ley No. 034 de 2023), and was re-submitted (as Ley No. 243 de 2024) in the Senate in 2024.

 The purpose of recognizing the Caquetá River as an entity with rights is to address the environmental problems that have arisen mainly due to illegal mining that uses mercury to recover gold from the riverbed, beaches, sandbanks, and flood areas.
 The Caquetá is one of the Amazon River basin’s longest rivers, with a length of 2,280 km.
 The river guides creeks, streams, and smaller rivers like the Orteguaza into the Amazon, and, eventually, out to the Atlantic Ocean.
 This river also functions as a road as it is the only way to access many of the remote towns across the Caquetá region, where Aquiles and hundreds of Indigenous communities build their lives.

-This initiative, which was unanimously approved in committee in late 2024, is set to continue its journey to ratification in the plenary session of the Senate of the Republic.
-The plenary session is a meeting of all 108 senators in the Senate Chamber to debate and vote on proposed legislation; it is the final stage of the legislative process for bills in the upper house.
+The initiative was unanimously approved in committee in late 2024, and is set to continue its legislative process in the plenary session of the Senate.
+The plenary session is a meeting of all 108 senators to debate and vote on proposed legislation; it is the final stage of the legislative process for bills in the upper house.

 Involved Organizations